Month: June 2020

 Read more

-In Mark 5:24-34, there is a woman who has impacted me greatly.
-Her story of suffering has given me hope and has helped me see my Savior in a new way.
+Have you ever gone through a time of suffering that made it difficult to see anything beyond your circumstance?
+Maybe you began to see yourself through the lens of your trial?
+In Mark 5:24-34, there is a woman whose story has impacted me greatly.
+Her story of suffering has given me hope and has helped me see my Savior in a whole new way.
 The story doesn’t tell us her name, we only know her as the “woman who suffers from bleeding”.

-For this woman, her suffering was physical.
+For this woman, her suffering was a physical trial.
 She had been bleeding for 12 years.
 That’s a long time!
-Loss of blood takes a toll on the body–it can cause anemia which lowers energy and is linked to depression.
+Loss of blood takes a toll on the body–it can cause anemia leading to lower energy and depression.
 On top of the loss of blood, there was the physical pain of the procedures she endured to try to fix her problem.
-Scripture tells us that she went to many doctors, but it only made her condition worse.
+Scripture tells us that she went to many doctors, but her condition only got worse.

-Then Jesus walks into the scene.
-His presence provides hope.
-She had heard the stories of healing.
-“Could He heal me?” she wonders.
+Then Jesus walks into the scene and His presence brought her hope.
+She had heard the stories of healing and began to wonder, “Could he heal me?”.
 Could he erase 12 years of isolation, loneliness, pain and suffering?
-She is desperate and leaves her house and ventures out into public to meet Jesus.
+She is desperate so she leaves her house and ventures out into public to meet Jesus.
 Jesus is surrounded by a large crowd and was headed on an urgent mission to help a man whose daughter was dying.

-She sees Jesus, but doesn’t have the courage to walk up and ask him for help.
+She sees Jesus in the crowd, but doesn’t have the courage to walk up and ask him for help.
 Years of being isolated stole that confidence from her.
 But her faith gave her the courage to reach out to Him anyway.
-She sneaks up and touches His clothes and in Mark 5:29 it says “immediately her bleeding stopped and she felt in her body that she was freed from her suffering”.
+She gets close and thinks, “if only I could just touch his robe, I would be healed.”
+Mark 5:29 says “immediately her bleeding stopped and she felt in her body that she was freed from her suffering”.
 After 12 long years, she finally receives the healing and relief she was so desperately seeking.

 While she was now healed from her physical suffering, Jesus was not content with leaving it at that.
 Realizing what had just happened, Jesus turns around and asks, “Who touched me?”
 He wanted to speak to the person who received the healing.
 Trembling, this woman who has been suffering and isolated for years, comes before Jesus and confesses what she did.
-Thinking she was going to be reprimanded, she instead receives words of encouragement.
-I can imagine Jesus smiling at her, reassuring her that going to him is never something you should be afraid to do and says, “Daughter, your faith has healed you.
-Have peace and be freed from your suffering.”
+She was might’ve been thinking she was going to be reprimanded, but she instead received words of encouragement.
+I can imagine Jesus smiling at her, reassuring her that going to him is never something you should be afraid to do.
+Jesus said,

 These two sentences that Jesus speaks to her are beautiful, and in the moment, it would be easy to miss what he is really saying.
 He first affirms her physical healing, declaring it for all to hear.
 But, he is not done yet.
 Next, he invites her to a completely new life… Jesus tells her to have peace and be freed from her suffering.
 Why would he need to command her to be freed from her suffering?
 He just told her she was healed.
 This is the beauty of Jesus.
 He knew that physical suffering was only a part of what this woman had suffered over the past 12 years.
 He knew for 12 years she had been identified as the “woman who suffered from bleeding”.
 Not only was this how everyone else saw her, but how she saw herself as well.
 It was a reality that consumed her life and left her feeling isolated and alone.

 Now Jesus tells her to free herself from that identity and live in a new one.
 She has a new name.
 Daughter!
 Remember how Jesus addressed her?
 Daughter.
-No longer isolated but a part of a family, an heir in God’s kingdom.
+No longer isolated, but now part of a family, an heir in God’s kingdom.
 Bleeding was part of her story that definitely shaped her, but it was never meant to be her identity.

 I can relate to this.
-I have often defined myself by my suffering.
-In my mind the suffering is all consuming and I allow it to become my identity.
-In my mind, I am “the woman with an anxiety disorder”.
+I have often defined myself by my trials and suffering.
+In my mind the suffering can seem all consuming and I have allowed it to become my identity.
+I can see myself as “the woman with an anxiety disorder”.
 I have asked to be free from my anxiety, but it is still my constant companion.
 So how do I reconcile these different outcomes?
 I know God doesn’t play favorites.
 He doesn’t love some more than others.
 So what am I supposed to learn from this story?

-As I asked God these questions, God spoke to me in this story.
-The key is identity.
+As I asked God these questions, God spoke to me through this story.
+He helped me see that the key is knowing my true identity.
 My identity is not a woman who struggles with anxiety from dusk to dawn.
 The anxiety is a part of my story, but it is not who I am.
-I am Daughter.
+I am Daughter, His beloved daughter.
 And God is calling me to live within that identity because it affects the rest of my story.
 It impacts how I live within the suffering.

 The truth of being called Daughter by God allows me to pause and hold on to God as my anchor when the storm of anxiety overwhelms me.
 His strength allows me to thrive in anxiety and not just survive.

-Are you going through a time of suffering now?
-If so, be encouraged that God invites you to come to Him with your suffering to receive strength, healing and a new identity.
+Are you going through a time of trial or suffering now?
+If so, be encouraged that God invites you to come to Him with your suffering and receive strength, healing and a new identity.
 Even if full healing doesn’t happen this side of heaven, our story can change like the woman in this story.
 Her identity is no longer a woman with bleeding.
-She is called Daughter by her Savior, Jesus Christ.
+She was called Daughter by her Savior, Jesus Christ.
 You also are not defined by your suffering.
 Your identity has been secured by the one who created you.
-You are Daughter.
+You are God’s beloved Daughter!

 Read more